China stock stars set for big bonuses, bond traders for payout cuts

-HONG KONG Top China share traders are set to enjoy the spoils from year-end payouts, while their Asia fixed income counterparts and dealmakers will miss out despite a record year for mergers in the region, headhunters and senior bankers said.
+HONG KONG, Dec 15 Top China share traders are set to enjoy the spoils from year-end payouts, while their Asia fixed income counterparts and dealmakers will miss out despite a record year for mergers in the region, headhunters and senior bankers said.

-Banks, including UBS UBSG.VX and HSBC (HSBA.L), saw a boom year in Asia stock trading, sources at those firms and recruiters said, thanks to a China buying frenzy in the first half of 2015 that pushed the Shanghai Shenzhen CSI 300 index .CSI300 up 47 percent from January to June.

 Big payouts for China stock traders highlight the increasing divergence of bankers' variable pay, as global firms distribute a bonus pool shrunk by fines and weaker revenues among a smaller number of standout performers each year.